Keristero/ezlibs-scripts/readme.md

 ### DialogueEvents
 - you can add custom logic for dialogues using `eznpcs.add_event(event_object)`
+- dialogue events must return promises, see the example
 - eznpcs will automatically try and load the file `/server/scripts/events/eznpcs_events.lua` for this purpose, so create that file and add events from there
 - loaded events will activated when a player reaches a dialogue during a conversation with a matching `Event Name` custom property
 - the action of the event is a callback which allows for any and all custom interactions.